DerKevinRiehl/replication_ramp_metering_rl_2020_zhou/README.md

 ## Replication Notes

-The following assumptions and implementation decisions were made during replication, as the original article does not provide code and leaves several parameters unspecified:
+The following assumptions and implementation decisions were made during replication, as the original article does not provide code and leaves several parameters unspecified.
+No original code repository was provided by the authors.
+No external data is required; all inputs are reconstructed from the paper as described below.

 **CTM parameters** — The cell length (Δx = 0.5 km) and time step (Δt = 15 s) were identified through trial and error to match the spatio-temporal density contours shown in the original paper.
 The paper does not state these values explicitly.